euvl/vue-js-modal/README.md

 For example: If you're using the plugin in your `Main` component, then you should include the plugin to your `Main.spec.js` file.

 ```
-import VModal from 'vue-js-modal'
+import vmodal from 'vue-js-modal'

-Vue.use(VModal)
+Vue.use(vmodal)
 ```